The truth is, however, selecting your video hosting provider is a very important decision — and I break down why in this short video:

 Convert the right viewers into opportunities that lead to sales.

 Track your video efforts, make smart content decisions, and prove ROI.

 So let’s break those down and compare the most popular video hosting options for SMBs, just like you.

-Regardless of your market size, you likely can reach a large segment of your target audience.
+Regardless of your market size, you likely can reach a large segment of your target audience using these platforms.

-Plus, these platforms also have algorithms designed to show users new, relevant videos.
+Plus, they also have algorithms designed to show users new, relevant videos.
 That means they’re actively trying to get videos in front of interested audiences.

-In most instances, YouTube is the best move for B2B or B2C awareness because it’s not just a social media platform but also the world’s second-largest search engine touting a sophisticated search and discovery algorithm.
+In most instances, YouTube is the best move for B2B or B2C awareness because it’s not just a social media platform, but it’s also the world’s second-largest search engine touting a sophisticated search and discovery algorithm.

 And those aren’t just cat video recommendations either.